 One Health Antimicrobial Resistance (OHAR)

-The OHAR group conducts research on discovery and development of solutions for improving diagnosis and antimicrobial therapy of bacterial infections in veterinary medicine using a One Health approach based on the recognition that the health of people is connected to the health of animals.
+The OHAR group conducts research on discovery and development of solutions for improving diagnosis and antimicrobial therapy of bacterial infections in veterinary medicine using a One Health approach based on the recognition that the .
 The group has two strategic focus areas:

 - to improve animal health and herd management by optimizing use, performance and impact of diagnostic tests, methods and procedures (see research projects on diagnostics here)

 - to minimize selection of antimicrobial resistance by optimizing use, choice, dosage and duration of antimicrobial therapy as well as by developing alternatives to antimicrobials (see research and projects on therapy here)

 Interview with Luca Guardabassi on his new role of vice chair of the JPIAMR Scientific Advisory Board2022.04.12

 New project on surveillance of contagious equine metritis in horses2021.02.10

 New project on development of antimicrobial compounds2021.02.10